Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Traffic Police Department of Binh Phuoc Province Police said that this unit is coordinating with Dong Xoai City Police to investigate and clarify the case of a driver being assaulted while driving on the road - Screenshot

-The climax was when this incident just happened, information that the police force in some localities were resolutely handling and even temporarily detaining this person, in another locality, the thug driver continued to assault other people.
+The climax was when this incident just happened, information that the police force in some localities were resolutely handling and even temporarily detaining this person, while in another locality, the thug driver continued to assault other people.

-Furthermore, there is a lack of parking spaces in the center of Ho Chi Minh City.
+Furthermore, there is a lack of parking in the center of Ho Chi Minh City.
 On many streets (such as Truong Dinh, Pasteur, District 3), cars stop and park right on the motorbike lane.
-Many streets have solid lines prohibiting parking, but cars still park tightly, flash their warning lights and "comfortably stop for dozens of minutes during rush hour".
+Many streets have solid lines prohibiting parking, but cars still park tightly, flash their warning lights and "freely stop for dozens of minutes during rush hour".

 A reader with the alias Coc also believes that narrow roads, unreasonable traffic flow, unreasonable traffic lights, no parking lots, no parking lanes, poor traffic culture, and liking to jostle and cause traffic jams, then criticizing, cursing, and beating people who obstruct or remind them... are the causes.